flutter/website/src/development/platform-integration/ios/app-extensions.md

 Flutter apps interact with app extensions using the same techniques as UIKit or SwiftUI apps.
 The containing app and the app extension don't communicate directly.
-The containing app may also not be running while the extension is being used.
+The containing app might not be running while the device user interacts with the extension.
-Instead, the app and the extension read and write to shared resources or use higher-level APIs to communicate with each other.
+The app and your extension can read and write to shared resources or use higher-level APIs to communicate with each other.

 ### Using higher-level APIs